Things to do in Aswan

 Tourist Bazaar

-I arrived in Aswan directly on a flight from Cairo and brought with me by bristling attitude towards vendors and touts.
-But it didn’t take long until I felt bad about how rude and dismissive I was being because this is a much friendlier place.
+I arrived in Aswan directly on a flight from Cairo and brought with me a bristling attitude towards vendors and touts.
+But it didn’t take long until I felt bad about how rude and dismissive I was because this is a much friendlier place.

 The vendors will, of course, ask if you want something as you go past but I never feel like I’m being hassled.
 It means that a visit to the Tourist Bazaar in Aswan is quite a pleasant experience.